PART 15 -- CONTRACTING BY NEGOTIATION

 (S-90) Price Negotiation Memorandum.
 A Price Negotiation Memorandum (PNM) shall be prepared for contracting actions as described below and included in the official contract file.

-(1) Pre- and Post-PNMs and Sole Source PNMs valued over $10M shall be routed electronically to a DITCO Contract Cost/Price Analyst for review/coordination prior to approval (See Contract Document Approval Signature Routing Procedures).
-Routing to the Cost/Price Analyst is not required when pricing is based on established catalog or market prices, when prices are set by law or regulation, or a fair and reasonable price determination can be made by the contracting officer by comparing prices or rates against an existing or previous Government contract where prices are recent and based on an adequately supported fair and reasonable determination.
+(1) Pre-PNMs, Post-PNMs, and IDIQ Order PNMs valued over $10M shall be routed electronically to the Cost and Pricing Branch for review/coordination prior to approval (See Contract Document Approval Signature Routing Procedures).
+Routing to the Cost and Pricing Branch, or assigned Contract Price/Cost Analyst is not required when pricing is based on prices/rates are established in base contracts/agreements, when prices are set by law or regulation, or a fair and reasonable price determination can be made by the contracting officer by comparing prices or rates against an existing or previous Government contract where prices are recent and based on an adequately supported fair and reasonable determination.

-(2) Pre-and Post-PNMs valued over $10M, shall be prepared in conjunction with the DITCO Cost/Price Analyst.
-The Cost/Price Analyst shall assist the contracting officer in evaluation of the pricing proposal; development of the pre-negotiation objective and Pre-PNM; negotiations; and, development of the Post-PNM.
+(2) Pre-PNMs valued over $10M, shall be prepared in conjunction with the DITCO Cost/Price Analyst.
+The Cost/Price Analyst shall assist the contracting officer in evaluation of the pricing proposal and aid in the development of the pre-negotiation objective and Pre-PNM; The Contract Price/Cost Analyst shall also support negotiations and review the Post-PNM, prior to approval, as requested by the contracting officer.

-(S-93) PNM Approval Authority.
-The approval authorities for Pre/Post PNMs negotiation objectives and modification PNMs negotiation objectives is the Contracting Officer.
+(S-92) PNM Approval Authority.
+The approval authority for Pre/Post PNMs negotiation objectives and modification PNMs negotiation objectives is the contracting officer.

 Table 15-2 Competitive Acquisitions PNM Format